ElielGez/Ex2/README.md

 ## Introduction:
 This project is part of assignment in Ariel University.
+Main purpose of the project is to:
+* Create directed weighted graph
-Main purpose of the project is to create directed weighted graph and display it on graphic user interface , and run algorithms on the graph.
+* Display the graph on graphic user interface ,
+* Run algorithms on the graph.

 ## How to use GUI